DataJuggler/Blazor.Excelerate/README.md

    <img src =https://github.com/DataJuggler/SharedRepo/blob/master/Shared/Images/ExcelerateStep3.png><br>

 Tips / Troubleshooting
 It helps to have some rows of data to attempt to determine the data type.
-Getting the data type is kind of a hack, as I could not find away with EPP Plus to get the column data types.
+Getting the data type is kind of a hack.

 # News